watanabe8760/uda-data-analyst-p1-stroop-effect/README.md

 ###1st project of Data Analyst Nanodegree, Udacity
-For the details, you can directly refer the html or ipynb file.
+For the details, you can directly refer the ipynb file.